Jump to a Section:

 The CMAS: Science and Social Studies assessment administration time includes an extended time allotment of time-and-a-half for all students.
 Students who have an extended time need beyond time-and-a-half documented in an approved IEP, 504, or EL plan my be provided with additional time..

 What is the CoAlt?

 A small number of students, approximately one percent of the student population, take the Colorado Alternate (CoAlt) assessment.
 These are students who have significant cognitive disabilities.
 Special accommodations are built into the CoAlt specifically for these students.

-How will the new test scores impact the statewide system of accountability for districts, schools and educators?
+How did the new test scores impact the statewide system of accountability for districts, schools and educators?

 In 2015, the legislature created a one-year pause in the accountability system to give educators and students time to gain more experience with the standards and new, aligned assessments.
 The accountability system is set to resume with the 2016 tests.